How Do I Get a UK Health and Care Visa in 2021?

 4.9 Financial Requirement (Mandatory)

-A Health and Care visa applicant will automatically meet the financial requirement when they are applying for permission to stay in the UK, having been in the UK for at least 12 months with permission on the date of application.
+A Health and Care visa applicant will automatically meet the financial requirement when they are applying for permission to stay, having been in the UK for at least 12 months with permission on the date of application.
 However, if this does not apply, a Health and Care visa applicant can meet the financial requirement by either:

 - their sponsor certifying, they will, if necessary, maintain and accommodate the applicant up to the end of the first month of their employment, to an amount of at least £1,270; or

 - providing evidence showing they have held funds of at least £1,270 for a 28-day period as set out in the financial requirement guidance (this has reduced from the 90-day requirement which existed for Tier 2 applications)

 4.10 Criminal Records Certificate (Mandatory)

 The criminal records certificate requirement for UK Health and Care Visa applies if the application is for entry clearance and the applicant is being sponsored in an occupation code listed in paragraph SW 16.1 of Appendix Skilled Worker, which mostly relates to Health, Education, Social Workers etc.

 If the requirement applies, the applicant need to provide a criminal records certificate for any country they have been present in for 12 months or more (whether continuously or in total) in the 10 years before the date of application, while they were aged eighteen or over.
 However, the requirement may not apply if the applicant provides a satisfactory explanation why it is not reasonably practicable for them to obtain a criminal record certificate from any or all the relevant authorities.

 UK Health and Care Visa Requirements and Guidance 2021